int128/kauthproxy/README.md

 ```
 Forward a local port to a pod or service via authentication proxy.
 To forward a local port to a service, set a service name with .svc suffix. e.g. http://service-name.svc
 To forward a local port to a pod, set a pod name. e.g. http://pod-name

-LOCAL_ADDR defaults to localhost:8000.

 Usage:
-  kubectl auth-proxy REMOTE_URL [LOCAL_ADDR] [flags]
+  kubectl auth-proxy POD_OR_SERVICE_URL [flags]

 Examples:
   kubectl auth-proxy https://kubernetes-dashboard.svc

 Flags:
+      --address string                   The address on which to run the proxy.
+Default to a random port of localhost. (default "localhost:0")
+      --alsologtostderr                  log to standard error as well as files
       --as string                        Username to impersonate for the operation
       --as-group stringArray             Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
       --cache-dir string                 Default HTTP cache directory (default "~/.kube/http-cache")
       --certificate-authority string     Path to a cert file for the certificate authority
       --client-certificate string        Path to a client certificate file for TLS
       --client-key string                Path to a client key file for TLS
       --cluster string                   The name of the kubeconfig cluster to use
       --context string                   The name of the kubeconfig context to use
   -h, --help                             help for kubectl
       --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string                Path to the kubeconfig file to use for CLI requests.
+      --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
+      --log_dir string                   If non-empty, write log files in this directory
+      --log_file string                  If non-empty, use this log file
+      --log_file_max_size uint           Defines the maximum size a log file can grow to.
+Unit is megabytes.
+If the value is 0, the maximum file size is unlimited. (default 1800)
+      --logtostderr                      log to standard error instead of files (default true)
   -n, --namespace string                 If present, the namespace scope for this CLI request
       --request-timeout string           The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                    The address and port of the Kubernetes API server
+      --skip_headers                     If true, avoid header prefixes in the log messages
+      --skip_log_headers                 If true, avoid headers when opening log files
+      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2)
       --token string                     Bearer token for authentication to the API server
       --user string                      The name of the kubeconfig user to use
+  -v, --v Level                          number for the log level verbosity
       --version                          version for kubectl
+      --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```